Silke Vanwynsberghe

-Silke Vanwynsberghe (born 25 April 1997) is a Belgian footballer who plays as a defender for Anderlecht and the Belgium national team.
+Silke Vanwynsberghe (born 25 April 1997) is a Belgian former footballer who played as a central defender.

 Club career

 Vanwynsberghe started her playing career with Lierse SK in 2013.

-Moving to Gent in 2016, she ended her first season with them by playing in the Buffalos' first ever Cup success, a 3-1 victory over Anderlecht to win the 2017 Belgian Women's Cup Final.
+Moving to Gent in 2016, she ended her first season with them by playing in the Buffalos' first ever Cup success, a 3–1 victory over Anderlecht to win the 2017 Belgian Women's Cup Final.

-After being beaten 3-2 by Racing Genk in the following year's Cup semi-final, Gent returned to the Cup Final in 2019, defeating Standard Fémina de Liège 2-0 with Mariam Toloba and Marie Minnaert scoring the goals.
+After being beaten 3–2 by Racing Genk in the following year's Cup semi-final, Gent returned to the Cup Final in 2019, defeating Standard Fémina de Liège 2–0 with Mariam Toloba and Marie Minnaert scoring the goals.

 Moving to defending champions Anderlecht in 2022, Vanwynsberghe claimed back-to-back titles in 2023 and 2024.

+In April 2025, Vanwynsberghe announced that she would be retiring from football at the end of the 2024–25 season.

 International career

 Vanwynsberghe made her debut for the Belgium national team on 2 March 2018, against Spain.

-At the start of 2022, Vanwynsberghe scored the winning penalty to win Belgium the Pinatar Cup in Spain for the first time, beating Russia 7-6 on penalties in the final after a 0-0 draw.
+At the start of 2022, Vanwynsberghe scored the winning penalty to win Belgium the Pinatar Cup in Spain for the first time, beating Russia 7–6 on penalties in the final after a 0–0 draw.